JuliaBehling/Final_Project/README.md

 >Image Here (scatter plot graph)

-#### Logistical Regression Model
+#### Logistic Regression Model
-Fires given a class A, B, C, D, E, F or G determine by their size, A being the smallest and G the largest.
-Since we have these fire size classes, we wanted to see if a machine learning algorithm could predict the size class of a fire based solely on the other data within the dataset.
-Using a binary classifier in sklearn, we wanted to know whether the model could predict specifically G-class fires, the most destructive and catastrophic designation.
+Fires given a class 'A', 'B', 'C', 'D', 'E', 'F' or 'G' determine by their size, 'A' being the smallest and 'G' the largest.
+Since we have these fire size classes, we wanted to see if a machine learning algorithm could predict the size class of a fire based solely on the weather readings and location data within the dataset.
+Originally, we used a binary classifier in sklearn to specifically predict G-class fires, the largest and most destructive class.
 Our goal was to make a model that could be fed current ecological data and determine the risk of a G-class fire so it could be addressed or even prevented before it even began.
-Kind of like that movie Minority Report, only in this movie, Tom Cruise would be a short firefighter instead of a short detective.
+Then we adapted this model so that instead of a binary classification, it could predict each individual class.
+We had to change the solver from 'lbfgs' to 'newton-cg' so that it could handle a multi-class classification.

 >Image Here (Confusion matrix)